beansai/beans-tutorials/what-if/route-size-limit/README.md

 ```

 **body**
-You can see the payload detail here [assets/stops.json](assets/stops.json) while the partial is here.
+You can see the payload detail here [assets/stops.json](assets/stops.json) while the partial below.
 - 2 stops for route Via Emilia (7f3e5c32-7c5b-482b-9490-f6f04c306cb7).
 - 8 stops for route Via Cassia (da41cfbb-812c-48f5-b678-f59f2e9255cf).
+- Each stop contains the route reference to the route that was created above with route id.
 ```json
 {
     "item": [